ads-22/Pothole-Detection/README.md

 ## Problem Description

 Potholes on roads can be hazardous for vehicles and drivers, leading to accidents and damages.
 Detecting and locating potholes in real-time can help drivers avoid these hazards and improve road safety.
 Additionally, providing an optimized route that minimizes the number of potholes can enhance the driving experience.
-## Problem Description

-Potholes on roads can be hazardous for vehicles and drivers, leading to accidents and damages.
-Detecting and locating potholes in real-time can help drivers avoid these hazards and improve road safety.
-Additionally, providing an optimized route that minimizes the number of potholes can enhance the driving experience.
 ## Solution Approach

 The solution approach for detecting and locating potholes on roads and suggesting the best route to avoid them consists of the following steps: